5 Best Google SEO Tips to Boost Your Content’s Rankings

 Most content management systems today allow marketers to easily go in and update alt-text.
 Below is an example of what that may look like:

 Finally, make sure your website is mobile-friendly.
-Google announced that it will make mobile-first indexing its default by September 2020, so if your site isn’t consistent across desktop and mobile devices, you may suffer some penalties.
+Google made mobile-first indexing its default in 2020, so if your site isn’t consistent across desktop and mobile devices, you may suffer some penalties.

 Backlinks are regarded as one of the most powerful ranking factors for Google, but why is this?